jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   the terminal_ goes back to the command line

   - rm_ is used to remove files_ and folders_
-  - ``-r`` means remove child directories_ and what is in them recursively, it goes through each child directory_ and removes everything include its children
+  - ``-r`` means remove child directories_ and what is in them recursively, it goes through each child directory_ and removes everything include their children
-  - ``-f`` means "force", do not me any questions, just remove the file_ or folder_
+  - ``-f`` means "force", do not ask me any questions, just remove the file_ or folder_

 * I try to go back to the ``parent`` directory_